 Many drivers spend some of their time driving under one set of rules and some under another set, perhaps even on the same day.
-If you work partly under EU/AETR rules and partly under GB domestic rules during a day or a week, the following points must be considered (the EU rules take precedence over the GB domestic rules):
+If you work partly under EU/AETR rules and partly under GB domestic rules during a day or a week, the following points must be considered:

-- ▶ The time you spend driving under EU rules cannot count as an off-duty period under GB domestic rules. - ▶ Driving and other duty under GB domestic rules (including non-driving work in another employment) count as attendance at work but not as a break or rest period under EU rules. - Driving under EU rules count towards the driving and duty limits under GB domestic rules. - ▶ Any driving under EU rules in a week means that you must take a daily rest period on those days when you actually drive under EU rules, as well as a weekly rest period.
+- The time you spend driving or on duty under EU/AETR rules cannot count as a break or rest period under GB domestic rules. - Driving and other duty under GB domestic rules (including non-driving work in another employment) count as other work but not as a break or rest period under EU/AETR rules. - Driving and other duty under EU/AETR rules count towards the driving and duty limits under the GB domestic rules. - When driving under each set of rules you must comply with the requirements of the rules being driven under e.g. the daily rest provisions for domestic and the daily and weekly rest requirements for EU/AETR driving.